 In 2015, just a few days after I started feeling sick, I was admitted to the hospital and received a diagnosis of septic shock.
-It’s a life-threatening condition with more than a 50 percent mortality rate.
+It’s a life-threatening condition with more than a mortality rate.

 I’d never heard of sepsis or septic shock before I ended up spending a week in the hospital, but it nearly killed me.
 I was lucky to have gotten treatment when I did.

 I survived septic shock and fully recovered.
 Or so I was told.

 The emotional trauma of the hospitalization lingered long after I got the all-clear from the doctors who cared for me while I was in the hospital.